 Prepare yourself, guys.

-We’ve been living here on Koh Rong Samloem for almost THREE MONTHS now, which has allowed us to discover the “secrets of the island” that most travelers don’t get the opportunity to experience.
+We lived on Koh Rong Samloem for almost THREE MONTHS, which allowed us to discover the “secrets of the island” that most travelers don’t get the opportunity to experience.

 That’s why we decided to put together this super ultimate Koh Rong Samloem guide.

 Since we’ve literally done everything (multiple times), we can show you ALL the activities to do, places to visit (including some hidden spots and trails nobody else is talking about), and even some insider tips we’ve learned during our 3 months here.

 Basically, this is the guide we wish we had while planning our trip to Koh Rong Samleom—one of the best islands in Cambodia.

 #1.)
 Our #1 goal is to paint a REALISTIC picture of the island for you.
 That way, you can make informed decisions.
 Unlike most KRS info online, you won’t find perfectly filtered photos or descriptions that misrepresent the destination here.
 After all, you wanna know what the beaches REALLY look like (not how fancy of a filter someone can use).
 Am I right?

 #2.)
 The island is constantly changing, and it’s certainly going to be different today than it was while we were there.
 If you visit the island and see any inaccuracies, let me know in the comments and I’ll update this guide STAT.